nvando/Notes/Deployment.md

     *SSH keys are a pair of public and private keys that are used to authenticate and establish an encrypted communication channel between a client and a remote machine over the internet.*

-    Your SSH jey is stored in the ~/.ssh/ folder.
+    Your SSH key is stored in the ~/.ssh/ folder.
 They can be viewed by
     ```
     $ ls -al ~/.ssh
     ```